PRP: Efficacy, Safety, and Cost

 There are various theoretical as well as scientific basis that help to support its use in the restoration of hair as well the rejuvenation of face.

-Generally, there are a few steps for preparing the injections for PRP.
+Generally, there are a few steps for preparing the injections for Platelet-rich Plasma.

-However, PRP can be injected in different ways.
+However, Platelet-rich Plasma can be injected in different ways.

 For example, sometimes a topical solution is applied for numbing lidocaine solution to your scalp before the injection.